Resident Manager

 Roommate or Neighbor Conflicts

 When there’s a problem, start by talking to your roommate or neighbor first.
 Sharing expectations and clarifying the root of the problem can help to resolve many conflicts.
-If you feel you need assistance after that, your next step should be to contact your RM for help in mediating the conflict.
+If you feel you need assistance after that, your next step should be to contact the Resident Manager of your neighborhood for help in mediating the conflict.
+You can reach them at resident.manager@housing.wisc.edu.
 They will help you develop useful strategies for communicating.

 Noise in our Community